About Sudan Reach

 At it’s independence, South Sudan had only 50 kilometers of paved roads in the entire region.
 Progress has been made since then, but the nation is still vastly considered rural.
 The majority of the nation still has no electricity, no running water, and no means of transportation other than by foot.
 Getting to school is likely one of the top reasons why school attendance is so low, along with lack of resources.

-Partnering with South Sudanese Students
+Step One: Serving South Sudanese Students

-Helping them get their education!
+Helping them get prepared to serve their nation.

 Your support makes this possible!